Home

 14.7 The legal beneficiary of an employee who dies during the vacation year shall be paid the employee’s accrued and earned vacation in accordance with Section 14.0.

 14.8 Vacations of up to two (2) weeks shall be compulsory.
-For vacations extending beyond two (2) weeks, the company will, after agreement of the company, the union, and the employee pay to an employee the amount of vacation pay in excess of up to three (3) weeks, to which he is thereto entitled without granting him a vacation.
-If all parties are not in agreement then the employee must take the vacation
+For vacations extending beyond two (2) weeks, the company will, after agreement of the company, the union, and the employee pay to an employee the amount of vacation pay in excess of up to three (3) weeks, to which they are thereto entitled without granting them a vacation.
+If all parties are not in agreement then the employee must take the vacation.

 14.9 If a paid holiday falls in an employee’s vacation period, the employee’s vacation period can be extended.